sdiehl/wiwinwlh/tutorial.md

 }
 ```

-Run the resulting output through ``nvcc -ptx -c`` to get the PTX associated with the outputted code.
+Pipe the resulting output through NVidia CUDA Compiler with ``nvcc -ptx -c`` to
+get the PTX associated with the outputted code.

 Template Haskell
 ----------------